We have many agents used to treat Mycobacterium tuberculosis.

-Isoniazid needs to be acetylated and it's acelytated into its active form.
+Isoniazid needs to be acetylated and it's acetylated into its active form.

-There are two forms of the enzymes in any given population.
+There are two forms of the enzyme in any given population.

-So there are people who are fast metabolizers, they fit under that first bump on the curve there.
+So there are people who are fast metabolizers.

-If you wanna go over the concepts between fast and slow metabolizers,
+If you wanna go over that concepts between fast and slow metabolizers,

 Resistance can be very rapid if you don't use isoniazid in combination with other medications.